-The Company's ability to pay dividends is restricted by covenants in the indentures governing its notes and in the credit agreements for the Senior Term Loan Facility and the Revolving Credit Facility.
+The Company's ability to pay dividends is restricted by covenants in the indentures governing our notes and in the credit agreements for our Senior Term Loan Facility and the Revolving Credit Facility.

-On March 25, 2020, the Company's board of directors declared a cash dividend of \$37.5 million which was paid to stockholders on April 17, 2020 and recorded as an accrual as of March 31, 2020.
-On December 16, 2019, the Company's board of directors declared a cash dividend of \$37.5 million which was paid to stockholders on January 17, 2020.
-On September 23, 2019, the Company's board of directors declared a cash dividend of \$206.25 million which was paid to stockholders on October 4, 2019.
-For fiscal year 2019, the Company paid an aggregate of \$93.75 million in cash dividends to stockholders.
-For fiscal year 2018, the Company paid an aggregate of \$925 million in cash dividends to stockholders, which reflected proceeds from the sale of Spotify shares acquired in the ordinary course of business.
-For fiscal year 2017, the Company paid an aggregate of \$84 million in cash dividends to stockholders.
+On September 23, 2019, we declared a cash dividend of \$206.25 million to be paid to stockholders on October 4, 2019.
+For fiscal year 2019, we paid an aggregate of \$93.75 million in cash dividends to stockholders.
+For fiscal year 2018, we paid an aggregate of \$925 million in cash dividends to stockholders.
+For fiscal year 2017, we paid an aggregate of \$84 million in cash dividends to stockholders.
 See "Dividend Policy."